 Every month, Cutler gets to see his favorite companion when Markovich brings Ollie for a pet therapy visit at the assisted living community.
 “When he comes to see me, he’s overjoyed,” says Cutler.
 “When Nancy is ready to leave, he goes to her side to let me know he was happy to see me, but he is leaving with Nancy.
 I feel sad about that, but also happy that I was able to find a good home for him.”

-Markovich is equally grateful for the opportunity to help a friend in need and to find the loving companionship that a pet brings.
+Markovich is equally grateful for the opportunity to help a friend in need and the loving companionship that a pet brings.
 “Ollie sits by me on the sofa, sleeps on my bed and we are thick as thieves.
 He is a true blessing for me,” she remarks.